 All of these irritations can be soothed by the nice, comforting, comfortable, grown-up confines of having dinner either at your own place or going over to someone else's.
-There are no guarantees that the food won't be worthy of an epic MasterChef fail, but you can ensure that the fashion standards are kept high.
-In fact, it's one of the greatest opportunities to break your wardrobe wide open and wear some of your most exciting things.
-Just don't rustle up spaghetti, okay?
+There are no guarantees that the food won't be worthy of a MasterChef fail, but you can ensure that the fashion standards are kept high.
+In fact, it's one of the greatest opportunities to break your wardrobe wide open and wear some of your most exciting things (or finally purchase that standout piece you've had your eye on).
 Keep reading to see what to wear to a dinner party, plus the style benefits of doing such a civilised thing.

-If your besties are coming round to chez toi, make the most of the wardrobe at hand and a) consider a dramatic costume change (why not?), and b) use this as a testing ground for the brave look you're not quite sure the bus stop can handle yet.
+Style Notes: If your besties are coming around to chez toi, make the most of the wardrobe at hand and use this as a testing ground for the brave sequin-adorned look you're not quite sure the bus stop can handle yet.

 Style Notes: Instead of a 'nice top' and jeans, make it more party-ready with a mini skirt and tights duo.
 Just add some gold-toned jewellery and slingback heels (yep, they're back) to be the hostess with the mostest.

 5. Black Dress + Classic Accessories

 Style Notes: Here for you no matter your plans, the LBD is the most loyal dress you can own.
 Bandeau styles are key this season, and you could always liven up your top half (that'll be most-seen at the dinner table) with lashings of jewellery.

 Style Notes: A loose-fitting suit is the fashion world's answer to just about every outfit conundrum.
 Go with trainers for lowkey get-togethers and pointed-toe boots or heeled mules for smarter gatherings.